mehulagg/gitlab_test/doc/development/code_review.md

 - High-priority merge requests should be reviewed more than once per business day for new updates from the author and maintainer (vs. within 2 business days for merge requests that are not a high priority).
 - The author should consider finding a maintainer that shares many of their same working hours.
 - The author and maintainer should primarily coordinate via merge request comments.
 They are also encouraged to coordinate via Slack and/or Zoom as needed to reduce the cycle time (and summarizing and/or linking those discussions via merge request comments).
+See [Efficiency](https://about.gitlab.com/company/culture/all-remote/asynchronous/#evaluating-efficiency).
 Using Slack and/or Zoom is discouraged for merge requests that are not high priority, as this can be very disruptive to standard workflow and focus.
 - The managers of the author and the maintainer should consider reducing workload and/or priorities of other work as appropriate.

 High-priority merge requests should *not* sacrifice quality, team stress, or other values.